nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 Lambda functions can now be deployed as container images using Docker instead of zip files.
 This research webpage discusses how lambda functions can be prototyped as container and its pros and cons.

+## Elastic Container Registry (ECR)

+AWS Elastic Container Registry(ECR) is used to store container images for lambdas and is fully managed by AWS.
+It hosts the images in a highly available and scalable architecture, allowing developers to reliably deploy containers for their applications.
+See this [link](https://aws.amazon.com/ecr/) for additional information on ECR.
+Currently, you have to use ECR to store container images for lambdas as it does not support other storage options such as Github, Dockerhub, etc.

 ## Pros and Cons of using container for lambdas

 ### Pros